-Source: NAREIT®.
-Note:Portfolios rebalanced annually on the last trading day in February.
-Stocks represented by the Standard & Poor's 500®, which is an unmanaged group of securities and considere to be representative of the stock market in general; Bonds represented by Barclays Capital U.S. Aggregate Bond Index; REITs represented by the FTSE NAREIT All Equity REITs Index.
-NAREIT does not intend this publication to be a solicitation related to any particular company, nor does it intend to provide investment, legal or tax advice.
-Investors should consult with their own investment, legal or tax advisers regarding the appropriateness of investing in any of the securities or investment strategies discussed in this publication.
+NAREIT does not intend this publication to be a solicitation related to any particular company, nor does it intend to provide investment, legal or tax advices.
+Investors should consult with their own investment, legal or tax advices regarding the appropriateness of investing in any of the securities or investment strategies discussed in this publication.
 Nothing herein should be construed to be an endorsement by NAREIT of any specific company or products or as an offer to sell or a solicitation to buy any security or other financial instrument or to participate in any trading strategy.
 NAREIT expressly disclaims any liability for the accuracy, timeliness or completeness of data in this publication.
 Unless otherwise indicated, all data are derived from, and apply only to, publicly traded securities.
 All values are unaudited and subject to revision.
-Any investment returns or performance data (past, hypothetical, or otherwise) are not necessarily indicative of future returns or performance. © Copyright 2011 National Association of Real Estate Investment Trusts.
+Any investment returns or performance data (past, hypothetical, or otherwise) are not necessarily indicative of future returns or performance. © Copyright 2013 National Association of Real Estate Investment Trusts NAREIT is the exclusive registered trademark of the National Association of Real Estate Investment Trusts.

 The REIT Story Page Two